brookemeitzler/brookemeitzler.github.io/_posts/2017-06-20-html_css_curtsy.markdown

 > #AlwaysBringingTheBlogBack,
 > KellyKelly, a rising senior in college, recently took an HTML class in college and thoroughly enjoyed.

-I immediately responded to Kelly and hopped on Facetime with her!
+I immediately responded to Kelly and hopped on a Facetime with her!
 I was ecstatic to see her excitement about learning HTML.
 After we discussing why we decided to bring our blog back and a few fundamentals of Wordpress, we dove into the fun of blogging—HTML.

 Like every Facetime meeting about the blog, I showed Kelly a few steps on creating a blog post and the difference between the 'visual' and 'text' tab.

 ![](http://imgur.com/va5xdka)

 As soon as I pressed on the 'text' tab together, her face lit up with joy!